[email protected]

 Final Note

-To sum up, choosing the right topic for your PhD can be a really tricky task.
+To sum up, choosing a PhD topic can be a really tricky task.
 It needs to be carried out with great care since this can often impact your career in the long run.
 In order to arrive at the right topic all the steps discussed above need to be taken into account.
 This will ensure that you arrive at the right topic and achieve success in your quest for a PhD.

 Leave a Comment